 Area of competence: history of the life sciences, general philosophy of science, epistemology, philosophy of mind.

 Profile: During her graduate time, she focused on philosophy of mind, pragmatism, and environmental ethics.
-Combining her interest in philosophy of mind with her artistic activities (theatre, video, photography), she started to do research on philosophy of creativity.
+Combining her interest in philosophy of mind with her artistic activities (theatre, video, photography), she started research on philosophy of creativity.
 Since novelty is not only occurring in human minds, but also in nature, her research on the concept of creativity led her to the history and philosophy of the life sciences (HPLS).
 She has analysed Darwinian approaches to creativity and cultural evolution as well as the history of the concept of culture and cultural inheritance.

 Service for the community: She has recently been elected as new steering committee member of the European Philosophy of Science Association (EPSA).
 She served as a council member of the International Society for the History, Philosophy and Social Studies of Biology (ISHPSSB) from 2013-17, initiated and directed the German Network for Philosophy of the Life Sciences from 2011-2014 and is CEU-embassador for the Society for Women in Philosophy Germany e.V.
 At the CEU she is part of the Science Studies Program, directs the Philosophy Research and Publish Lab (launched in Fall 2015), and is faculty member of the CEU's Chapter in the student project Minorities and Philosophy (MAP).